BarakW/squish-bench/README.md

 ### 4. Run RL script
 `uv run src/rl_summarizer.py`

+The smallest amount of VRAM tested for training was 24GB, which already takes advantage of VRAM saving techniques such as gradient checkpointing, LoRA, gradient accumulation, and `torch.compile` (which substantially saves VRAM at the vocab sized logit projection step).
+Training on a lesser amount of VRAM is not supported.

 ## FAQ
 #### Why characters and not tokens?
 3 different content size metrics were considered for this benchmark: